cyborgve/angular-standalone-components/README.md

-# AngularStandalone

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.6.
+# Angular Standalone - Material - Tailwind CSS

+Angular based on Standalone Components

+- Angular 15.1.0
+- Angular Material 15.1.4
+- Tailwind CSS 3.2.6
+- ESlint 8.33.0
+- Concurrently 7.6.0
+- JSON-Server 0.17.1
+- Faker-JS 7.6.0
+- Prettier 2.8.4
+- Commitlint 17.4.3
+- Husky 8.0.3

-## Development server
+## Classic development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Development server

+Run `npm run dev` for a dev server with proxy configurated and automatic open default browser.
+The application will automatically reload if you change any of the source files.

+## Backend with Json-Server

+Run `npm run backend:json` for a backend json-server with faker data.

+## Development Server and Backend with Json-Server

+Run `npm run dev:json` for a dev server with proxy configurated and automatic open default browser.
+The application will automatically reload if you change any of the source files and backend json-server with faker data.

+## ESLint

+Run `npm run lint` execute check on code with ESLint.

+## ESLint Fix

+Run `npm run lint:fix` Fixed code with ESLint.

 ## Code scaffolding